Day 3 of New Writing Habit

-- My father is volatile and prideful, and the result is he has destroyed many (actually most) of his personal relationships, been to jail a few times for assaulting his girlfriends, and other things that are super uncool.
+3. My father has emotional issues he has never dealt with.
+And the result is he has destroyed many (actually most) of his personal relationships, been to jail a few times for assaulting his girlfriends, and other things that are super uncool.

-Now this may seem super judgmental (also might be TMI – apologies about that!).
+Now, this may seem super judgmental.
 I suppose in some ways it is, but the point is not to make judgments about the person, but to observe causes and effects.